 Materials preserved in the State Archives come from the Executive Branch of state government, including the constitutional officers and state departments, boards and commissions; the Legislative Branch, including the Minnesota Legislature and its committees, commissions and officers; and the Judicial Branch, including the Supreme and Appellate courts, 87 district courts, and antecedent probate, municipal and justice of the peace courts.
 Local government records include material from Minnesota counties, cities, school districts, townships and regional government organizations.

-Because government affects everyone, government records document the fundamental events and aspects of our lives, both routine and extraordinary.
-Examples of the types of records illustrate the rich variety of the collections: correspondence, reports, minutes, memoranda, published records, maps, photographs, architectural drawings, microfilm, sound recordings, ephemera, and videotapes.
+Government records document the fundamental events and aspects of our lives, both routine and extraordinary.
+These record types illustrate the rich variety of the collections: correspondence, reports, minutes, memoranda, published records, maps, photographs, architectural drawings, microfilm, sound recordings, ephemera, videotapes, and digital content.

-More information can be found on the State Archives website.
+More information about the functions and activities of the State Archives, rather than the collection itself, can be found on the State Archives website

-State Archives materials are listed in the library catalog.
-Enter the name of the administrative unit (i.e. county, township, city, school district) or a state agency and an associated topic.
+for State Archives material.
+The main catalog page includes information on how to search for materials; for the State Archives collection it is often useful to enter the name of the government unit (i.e., county, township, city, school district) or a state agency and an associated topic.